Emma Raducanu: 2022: Top 10, injuries

 Raducanu started the US Open Series by entering the Washington Open in August.
-Seeded second, she advanced to her second quarterfinals of the season where she was defeated after playing the longest two-set match of the 2022 season a round earlier.
+Seeded second, she advanced to her second quarterfinals of the season in which she was defeated playing the longest two-set match of the 2022 season a round earlier.
 Raducanu also made her professional doubles debut at the tournament with Clara Tauson, losing in the first round.
 She also started working with coach Dmitry Tursunov on a trial basis.
-She debuted at the Canadian Open where she was defeated by 2021 tournament winner Camila Giorgi in the first round.
-The summer hardcourt season continued with a third round loss at the Cincinnati Open after lopsided wins against former world No. 1 players Serena Williams and Victoria Azarenka.
+She debuted at the Canadian Open, where she was defeated by 2021 tournament winner Camila Giorgi in the first round.
+The summer hardcourt season continued with a third-round loss at the Cincinnati Open after lopsided wins against former number-one players Serena Williams and Victoria Azarenka.
 She became the first player in history to win a bagel set against both Williams and Azarenka.

 Raducanu entered the 2022 US Open as the defending champion, seeded 11th.
-In her opening round match, Raducanu lost to Alizé Cornet in straight sets and became the third woman in US Open history to lose her opening match in the year after winning the title.
-Having failed to defend any of the points she earned with the title last year, Raducanu fell outside of the top 80 in the rankings.
+In her first-round match, she lost to Alizé Cornet in straight sets, and became the third woman in US Open history to lose her opening match in the year after winning the title.
+Having failed to defend any of the points she earned with the title the previous year, Raducanu fell outside of the top 80 in the rankings.
+The early US Open exit was followed by a second-round loss at the Slovenia Open, where she received a medical timeout to tend to her left leg.

-The early US Open exit was followed by a second round loss at the Slovenia Open where she received a medical time-out to tend to her left leg.
-At the Korea Open, Raducanu advanced to her first semifinal of the season where she retired in the third set to top seed Jeļena Ostapenko due to a left glute injury.
+At the Korea Open, Raducanu advanced to her first semifinal of the season where she retired in the third set to top seed Jeļena Ostapenko due to an injury.
 This was her fourth mid-match retirement of the season.
-After a first round exit at the Ostrava Open, her WTA season ended after withdrawing from the Transylvania Open and Guadalajara Open citing a wrist injury.
+After a first round exit at the Ostrava Open, her WTA season ended after withdrawing from the Transylvania Open and Guadalajara Open, citing a wrist injury.
 Following this, the coaching trial with Tursunov concluded without an extension and fitness trainer Jez Green was added to the team.
 The wrist injury also led to a withdrawal from the Billie Jean King Cup Finals a few weeks later.
-After finishing the season ranked at world No. 75, she was defeated by world No. 2 Ons Jabeur in an exhibition match at the Mubadala World Tennis Championship where she also started working with Sebastian Sachs as her new coach on a trial basis.
+After finishing the season ranked at world No. 75, she was defeated by world No. 2, Ons Jabeur, in an exhibition match at the World Tennis Championship where she also started working with Sebastian Sachs as her new coach on a trial basis.